yamin-shihab/study-notes/grade-7/math.md

 + A balance scale can be used to represent equations by having a balanced balance scale with each side having weights with a number on them, with one side having an x weight.
     + To solve an equation using a balance scale, we must isolate the x on one side by removing all other numbers on that side.
     + We remove the required numbers on the x side, then the same ones on the other side; this keeps it balanced.
-+ To solve an equation normally, we also must isolate the x variable, by performing the reverse of PODMAS, and the reverse operators.
++ To solve an equation normally, we also must isolate the x variable, by performing the reverse of PEMDAS, and the reverse operators.
 (3x + 3 = 9 -> 3x = 6 -> x = 2)

 ## Geometry

-+ A Cartesian plane is a 2 dimensional coordinate plane, with 4 quadrants.
++ A Cartesian plane is a 2-dimensional coordinate plane, with 4 quadrants.
     + The first is top right, second is top left, third is bottom left, and fourth is bottom right.
     + The y-axis increases the higher it is and decreases the lower it is.
     + The x-axis increases the more to the right it is and decreases the more to the left it is.